19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (BC)

-the person is a domestic maid, and the offence is alleged to have been committed by the employer of the person or by a member of the employer’s household;
+the person is a domestic worker, and the offence is alleged to have been committed by the employer of the person or by a member of the employer’s household;

+[Act 15 of 2019 wef 01/01/2020]

+(BD)

+the offence alleged to have been committed against or in relation to the person is one to which section 73, 74A, 74B, 74C or 74D of the Penal Code applies;

+[Act 15 of 2019 wef 01/01/2020]

 (iii) all of the following apply: